next-actions/pytest-mh/docs/index.rst

     This plugin is still actively developed and even though it is mostly stable, we reserve the right to introduce minor breaking changes if it is required for new functionality.
-Therefore we advice to pin pytest-mh version for your project.
+Therefore we advise to pin pytest-mh version for your project.

 ``pytest-mh`` is a multihost testing pytest framework that you can use to **test